Taskforce to respond to Royal Commission’s final report

 What is the NSW Government doing?

-Since the Royal Commission began in 2013, the NSW Government has also made sweeping reforms to out-of-home-care and significant changes to improve access to justice for survivors.
+Since the Royal Commission began in 2013, the NSW Government has made sweeping reforms to out-of-home-care and significant changes to improve access to justice for survivors.
 Support for survivors of institutional child sexual abuse includes:

 - a compassionate approach to litigation, acknowledging the life-long harm that can result from child sexual abuse